 it was another portage.
 It appeares impossible to escape contact with

 the wall, and none of us desire to become a permanent feature of the

 in this to set the scale, but from the above photo you can image how

 small a kayak would look in here.

-As we portaged over the rocks the terrain pushed us higher and
+As we portag over the rocks the terrain pushes us higher and

-higher, eventually near the road.
-Chris had been feeling ill again, and
+higher, eventually getting us near the road.
+Chris has been feeling ill again, and

 portage.
-I wavered on the fence, but lacking a good excuse decided to
+I wavered on the fence, but lacking a good excuse decide to

 continue downstream with Ben and Phil.